 - Go to Dinner- Dress up.
 Make it a date.
 Take them somewhere “fancy.”
 They will love being handsome/pretty and eating “nice” food.

 This list of summer activities for toddlers is a great start to your summer plans.
-I hope you, your toddler and the whole family have a great summer checking each of these off together!
+I hope you, your toddler, and the whole family has a great summer checking each of these off together!
 Now go start creating lasting memories.
 Your summer is a-tickin’!

 Which Summer Activity for Toddlers is your Favorite?